fleetdm/fleet/docs/Using Fleet/Supported-host-operating-systems.md

 If a table is not available for your host, Fleet will generally handle things behind the scenes for you.

-### Macs with Apple silicon

-Fleet's agent (fleetd) generated for macOS by `fleetctl package` does not include native support for Macs with Apple silicon.
-Some values returned may reflect the information returned by Rosetta rather than the system.
-For example, a CPU will show up as `i486`.

 ### Linux

 Fleet Desktop is supported on Ubuntu and Fedora.